Cups and balls: "Bean sowing"

-The props used consisted of a fan, mat, and between two and six bowls, with between three and ten beans.
-The most common numbers being two bowls with three or five beans.
-The Chinese method is unusual in that an extra bean or ball is rarely used.
-They also have some unique methods of concealing the beans.
-Traditionally the routine was performed on the ground, but now it is more commonly performed on a table.
+The props used consisted of a fan, a mat, between two and six bowls, and between three and ten beans.
+The most common variant used two bowls with either three or five beans.
+The Chinese method is unusual in that an extra bean or ball is rarely used, and it employs atypical methods of concealing the beans.
+Traditionally the routine was performed on the ground, but in present times it is more commonly performed on a table.

-Another element of the Chinese routine is to make large productions at the start as well as the end of the routine.
-Common productions include changing a small peach into an egg, producing water, sometimes with fish, and sometimes Baijiu.
-For the finale, "Harvesting a Million Beans" involves placing two bowls mouth to mouth, when they are opened many tiny beans are seen to over flow from the lower bowl.
-However, like the Indian routine, the Chinese do not always use a large final production, such as the routine performed by 王鬼手 (Wang Gui Shou, or King of Ghost Hands).
+Another typical element of the Chinese routine is to both begin and end the performance in dramatic fashion.
+Common routines include changing a small peach into an egg, producing water (sometimes with fish), or producing Baijiu.
+The finale "Harvesting a Million Beans" involves placing two bowls mouth to mouth one on top of the other, then, when the top bowl is slowly lifted from the bottom bowl (which may have contained, e.g., only water before) the lower bowl is seemingly overflowing with ("a million") tiny beans.
+While, as with the Indian routine, the Chinese do not always conclude this performance in dramatic fashion, one performer that is known to is 王鬼手 ("Wang Gui Shou"), whose name means "king of ghost hands".

 Modern cups and balls: the Dai Vernon routine

 The cups and balls have a long history, and the routines performed by today's performers are built upon the work of previous masters.
-In ancient Greece and Rome magicians would perform standing behind a table, as opposed to on the ground as seen in Egypt, India and Turkey, to allow a larger audience to see the show, this tradition has continued today.
+In ancient Greece and Rome magicians would perform standing behind a table, as opposed to on the ground as seen in Egypt, India and Turkey, to allow a larger audience to see the show, and this tradition has continued today.
 Tall conical shaped metal cups were the norm in Europe and Egypt until the routine by Dai Vernon became popular using shorter, more squat cups that were about as tall as the hand.
 Similar squat cups were popularised by the likes of Paul Fox, Charlie Miller and Ross Bertram.

 Dai Vernon's influence can be seen in many modern routines.
-Jim Cellini, a student of Tony Slydini, and teacher of many street performers, credits his routine to Vernon, Miller, and Johnny Fox.
+Jim Cellini, a student of Tony Slydini and teacher of many street performers, credits his routine to Vernon, Miller, and Johnny Fox.
 Dai Vernon's student, Michael Ammar, of whom Louis Falanga, President of L&L Publishing, said: "Ammar has literally led the industry in shaping the thinking and performing of this generation of magicians", created his own routine based upon what his teacher had taught him.

 The Vernon routine consists of vanishing the three balls, to reappear under the cups, the penetration of the balls through the cups, the spectator choosing which cup to invisibly transport a ball to, the removal and return of the balls, and the revelation of the final large production items, usually fruit.
-Watching modern performances of the cups and balls you are likely to see a similar sequence followed.
+Watching a modern performance of cups and balls, one is likely to see a similar sequence followed.